Class P and ZP four and six-wheeled Brake vans (Classes C and D before 1900)

 In addition there were two ex-Bunbury railway tramcar type brake vans which were not deemed fit for mainline use.
 They were 17'-0" long over headstocks with a clerestory roof , double doors in the sides, no windows and platform ends.
 One of these two vans had gone by 1899.

-It is believed that one surviving ex Bunbury Tram type carriage was converted into an accident van at around the turn of the century.
-It was numbered P201 although for how long it retained the P classification is not known.
+P201 was a converted carriage with platform ends initially described as a "brake van for explosives traffic" almost certainly related to Fremantle Harbour works.
+Its exact origins I don't know yet but it is possibly an ex Bunbury Railway vehicle.
+It became an accident van at around the turn of the century.
+How long it retained the P classification is not known.
 In 1927 it was replaced by a D class van with the same number.
 There were also two ex four-wheeled carriages listed as P class vans in 1900.
 These were P 4914 (ex AI 3) and P 5182 (ex AI 259).
 They quickly became DW class workmen's vans.

 In 1897 the W.A.G.R. inherited four 6-wheeled brake vans from the Great Southern Railway.
 These vans had started out life in 1888 as four-wheelers identical to the M.R.W.A. vans.
 When taken over by the W.A.G.R. they became C87-C90 and in 1900 they were given new numbers in the wagon series.